knelasevero/home-server-infra/md/homeprivatecloud.md

     * It can be a Windows or a Linux machine.
 Preferable if it is a Linux machine since during the guide I will show inputs and outputs from a Linux machine.
 The distribution doesn't matter.
     * Your personal machine needs to have ssh access to the spare machine
 * You need to have access to your Modem/Router to be able to configure port forwarding (we are going to show how to do it)
 * Even though we are going to bring up a Kubernetes cluster in the end, and configure some things on it, it will be more to showcase what you can do with the platform.
 So Kubernetes knowledge is not necessary.
-If you plan to use that cluster, of guide, then it would be necessary.
+If you plan to use that cluster, of course, then it would be necessary.
 * In the end we will also deploy an OpenVPN server.
 Only do this part if you are very familiar with Networking and security (but this is optional).
 * One domain owned by you, if you want to have ssl external access to a service ran by you